CyanogenMod/android_device_htc_fireball/Readme.md

 ### Known Issues
 1. MicroSD: does not show as a mass storage drive when connected to the computer
 2. OTG: mounting a USB stick via OTG is not yet implemented
-3. Camera: zoom does not work
+3. Camcorder: only 720p available and often does not save video
-4. Camcorder: auto-focus has trouble and not all resolutions work
-5. Wake-on-volume: does not work
+4. Wake-on-volume: does not work
-6. RIL: Phone number, MIN, and PRL do not show in phone status
+5. RIL: Phone number, MIN, and PRL do not show in phone status
-7. RIL: cannot select bands from hidden phone menu (this is different than selecting a network mode)
+6. RIL: cannot select bands from hidden phone menu
-8. RIL: every time the phone boots there is a "SIM card added" notice
+7. RIL: every time the phone boots there is a "SIM card added" notice
   *Workaround:* do not hit restart, just hit back and the notice will go away
-  if gapps is installed, you may also get an activation notice
-  *Workaround:* just hit home and the notice will go away

 ### Tips and Tricks
 1. For use outside of the U.S.A. and on carriers other than Verizon Wireless, the following properties need to be removed from build.prop: